Open eCard build on Raspbian Buster fails due to invalid certificate

 06:87:26:03:31:A7:24:03:D9:09:F1:05:E6:9B:CF:0D:32:E1:BD:24:93:FF:C6:D9:20:6D:11:BC:D6:77:07:39

-RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Burkhard Austermühl about 4 years ago
+RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Burkhard Austermühl over 4 years ago

 The let's encrypt X3 and dstroot certificates with the quoted fingerprints are now in $JAVA_HOME/lib/security/cacerts.
 The Maven error when building :common nevertheless remains the same.
 Seems that Maven does not follow the CA certificate chain, but needs the public key of the host

-RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Tobias Wich about 4 years ago
+RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Tobias Wich over 4 years ago

 I searched for the exact error message and the only thing I found was the java source code.